Sourena-Mohit/walmart-data-analytics/README.md

 # Hello R!
 This is my first R based analytics .
-It is a simple R introduction in EDA .
+It is a simple R introduction in EDA ; based on Martin Van Waerebeke Tuto Questions.

 # Walmart Sales Analysis